kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Example: Window Size

-If a model has a 128k context window, it can handle about 128,000 tokens — roughly 90,000 words.
+If a model has a 128k context window, it can handle about 128,000 tokens — roughly 90,000 words
-That's a short book, not a library.
+That's a short book, not a library
 Everything beyond that is invisible to the model

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.